Matty Lees: Career

+On 2 June 2026, the PNG Chiefs announced the signing of Lees on a two-year contract as part of the inaugural team for the 2028 NRL season.

 International career

 In July 2018 he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the PNG Football Stadium and the Oil Search National Football Stadium.